gnaudio/jabra-developer-examples/browser/softphone/README.md

 The [Jabra browser SDK](https://github.com/gnaudio/jabra-browser-integration) must be installed for this example to run.

-Optionally, if you want to run the example locally on your own PC when developing.
-For this you need a tool like [local-web-server](https://www.npmjs.com/package/local-web-server) (or similar) to serve pages locally under https.
+Optional step if you want to run the example locally on your own PC when developing: For this you need a tool like [local-web-server](https://www.npmjs.com/package/local-web-server) (or similar) to serve pages locally under https.

 To install the suggested local-web-server tool type ```npm install -g local-web-server```.